SCTN: Sparse Convolution-Transformer Network for Scene Flow Estimation: Methodology

-Our sparse convolution module has to adopt aggressive downsampling to obtain a large receptive field, as suggested by \cite{spvnas}.
+Our VIFE module adopt aggressive downsampling to obtain a large receptive field and low computation cost.
 However, aggressive downsampling inevitably loses some important information \cite{spvnas}.
 In such case, the features of points with large information loss are disadvantageous for estimating their scene flow.
-For example, given neighboring points that belong to two objects with different motions, their features may be indiscriminable, leading to inaccurate flow estimations.
-To address this issue, we explicitly exploit point relations as a complementary information on top of the point feature extracted with sparse convolution.
+To address this issue, we explicitly exploit point relations as a complementary information on top of the point feature extracted with VIFE.
 Recent work \cite{zhu2020deformable,Zhao_2020_CVPR,DETR2020} employ transformer and self-attention to model internal relation in the features, achieving impressive performance in image tasks such as detection and recognition.
 Similar trend appeared in point cloud classification and segmentation~\cite{ptc2021,hengshuangTransformer,nicoTransformer} showing the effectiveness of transformer in 3D.
 Inspired by these work, we resort to transformer for capturing point relation information as the point feature.

 In an autonomous navigation scenario, point clouds represent complete scenes, with small object such as cars and trucks, but also large structure such as buildings and walls.
 The scene flows in such a large scene do not only depend on the aggregation from a small region, but rather a large one.
 As a results, we refrain in building a transformer for the local neighborhood as it would restrict the receptive field or require deeper model (\ie increase the memory).
-Instead, our transformer module learns the relation of each point to all other points, such that the transformer can adaptively capture the rich contextual information contained in the complete scene.
+Instead, our transformer module learns the relation of each point to all other points, such that the transformer can adaptively capture the rich contextual information from a complete scene.

 Formally, given a point $p_i$, we consider every points in \Pc as query and key elements.
 Our transformer module builds a point feature representation for $p_i$ by adaptively aggregating the features of all points based on self-attention: